 Analytics in the field

-Optimising crops by the numbers
+Optimizing crops by the numbers

-Sun World International, a California agribusiness growing more than 60 varieties of produce, uses IBM analytics technology (US) to plan and optimise its food operations, from planting, watering and harvesting to storage, tracking and distribution.
+Sun World International, a California agribusiness growing more than 60 varieties of produce, uses IBM analytics technology (US) to plan and optimize its food operations, from planting, watering and harvesting to storage, tracking and distribution.
 Increased profits and reduced fuel and water usage are only the beginning.

 Grocery shopping in Norway probably hasn't changed much at all, but the families who buy steak, pork or lamb for their meals can shop with greater peace of mind.
 That's because they'll know that their dinner has been optimally handled, processed and transported.
 And shopkeepers can gain a better sense of their stock needs, providing fresher meat for their customers.